IBM/kube101/workshop/Lab3/README.md

 # Lab 3: Scale and update apps natively by building multi-tier applications

-In this lab, you'll learn how to deploy the same guestbook application we deployed in the previous labs.
-However, instead of using `kubectl`, we'll be deploying the application by using configuration files.
+In this lab, you learn how to deploy the same guestbook application from previous labs in a different way.
+However, instead of using `kubectl`, you will deploy the application by using configuration files.
 The configuration file mechanism allows you to have more fine-grained control over all of resources being created within the Kubernetes cluster.

-Before we work with the application we need to clone a github repo:
+Before we work with the application, we need to clone a github repo:

 ```
 $ git clone https://github.com/IBM/guestbook.git
 ```

-This repo contains multiple versions of the guestbook application as well as the configuration files we'll use to deploy the pieces of the application.
+This repo contains multiple versions of the guestbook application as well as the configuration files that we'll use to deploy the pieces of the application.

-Change directory by running the command `cd guestbook`.
+Change the directory by running the command `cd guestbook`.
 You will find all the configurations files for this exercise under the directory `v1`.

-# 1. Scale apps natively
+## 1. Scale apps natively

-Kubernetes can deploy an individual pod to run an application but when you need to scale it to handle a large number of requests a `Deployment` is the resource you want to use.
+Kubernetes can deploy an individual pod to run an application, but when you need to scale it to handle a large number of requests a `Deployment` is the resource you want to use.
 A Deployment manages a collection of similar pods.
-When you ask for a specific number of replicas the Kubernetes Deployment Controller will attempt to maintain that number of replicas at all times.
+When you ask for a specific number of replicas, the Kubernetes Deployment Controller will attempt to maintain that replica number at all times.

+### Objects

-Every Kubernetes object we create should provide two nested object fields that govern the object’s configuration: the object `spec` and the object `status`.
-Object `spec` defines the desired state, and object `status` contains Kubernetes system provided information about the actual state of the resource.
+Every Kubernetes object that we create should provide two nested object fields that govern the object’s configuration: The object `spec` and the object `status`.
+Object `spec` defines the desired state, and object `status` contains the information about the actual state of the resource, which the Kubernetes system provided.
 As described before, Kubernetes will attempt to reconcile your desired state with the actual state of the system.

-For Object that we create we need to provide the `apiVersion` you are using to create the object, `kind` of the object we are creating and the `metadata` about the object such as a `name`, set of `labels` and optionally `namespace` that this object should belong.
+To create the Object, you need the `apiVersion`, the `kind`, and the `metadata` about the Object (such as a `name`, set of `labels`, and optionally the `namespace`).

-Consider the following deployment configuration for guestbook application
+Consider the following deployment configuration for the guestbook application:

 **guestbook-deployment.yaml**